maplibre/maplibre-react-native/README.md

 ## Community

-Join the #maplibre-native Slack channel at OSMUS: get an invite at https://slack.openstreetmap.us/
+Join the #maplibre-react-native or #maplibre Slack channels at OSMUS: get an invite at https://slack.openstreetmap.us/